-We use whole genome sequencing (WGS) to produce information across the genome for analysis and clinical interpretation.
-We can tailor the scope of the analysis and interpretation either to the complete genome or to a panel of specific genes based on a clinical assessment and to meet the needs, and expressed intention of the individual patient.
+We use whole genome sequencing (WGS) and whole exome sequencing (WES) to capture information across the genome for analysis and clinical interpretation.
+We can tailor the scope of the analysis and interpretation either to all genes with variants known to be associated with disease, or a panel of specific genes, to meet the needs of the individual patient.

 Our PKD panel is focused on the most common form of PKD, autosomal dominant polycystic kidney disease (ADPKD).
 The panel includes PKD1, PKD2 and additional genes associated with conditions presenting with macro renal cysts.

 Customising a gene panel gives greater flexibility and control over the scope of the analysis Genome.One can provide.
 It can also be useful for clinicians wanting analysis of genes that are not included in our standard product panels.
 Genome.One offers the option for you to build custom panels of any number of genes, allowing analyses to be as targeted or as broad as requested.

 If a pathogenic variant is not found in a panel analysis, Genome.One offers the option to expand testing to all genes.
 Please contact us for more information, including costs.